Ultrafast electron diffraction: Electron pulse production

 The electron pulses are typically produced by the process of photoemission, in which a femtosecond optical pulse is directed toward a photocathode.
 If the incident laser pulse has an appropriate energy, then electrons will be ejected from the photocathode.
 The electrons are subsequently accelerated to high energies, ranging from tens of kiloelectronvolts to several megaelectronvolts, using an electron gun.

 Electron pulse compression

 Generally, two methods are used in order to compress electron pulses in order to overcome pulsewidth expansion due to Coulomb repulsion.
 Generating high-flux ultrashort electron beams has been relatively straightforward, but pulse duration below a picosecond proved extremely difficult due to space-charge effects.
 Space-charge interactions increase in severity with bunch charge and rapidly act to broaden the pulse duration, which has resulted in an apparently unavoidable tradeoff between signal (bunch charge) and time-resolution in UED experiments.
-Radio-frequency (RF) compression has emerged has an leading method of reducing the pulse expansion in ultrafast electron-diffraction experiments, achieving temporal resolution well below 50 femtoseconds.
+Radio-frequency (RF) compression has emerged has a leading method of reducing the pulse expansion in ultrafast electron-diffraction experiments, achieving temporal resolution well below 50 femtoseconds.
 Shorter electron beams below 10 femtoseconds are ultimately required to probe the fastest dynamics in solid-state materials and observe gas-phase molecular reactions.